Karina856/EMarketingStrategyLVRestaurant/websiteDevelopment.md

 **Key Functionalities:**
 + Menu Display: Clearly present your menu with prices, descriptions, and images.
 Consider adding dietary information (e.g., vegan, gluten-free options).
-+ Online Reservations: Integrate a reservation system like OpenTable or Resy to allow customers to book tables directly from your website.
++ Online Reservations: Integrate a reservation system to allow customers to book tables directly from your website (CTA).
-+ Online Ordering: Enable online ordering for delivery or pickup through integrations with services like UberEats, Grubhub, or in-house systems.
++ Online Ordering: Enable online ordering for delivery or pickup through integrations with services like Wolt, Bolt or in-house systems.
 + Contact Information: Provide clear contact details, including phone number, email, and a contact form.
 A map with your location can be helpful.
 + Customer Reviews and Testimonials: Show testimonials and reviews to build trust and attract new customers.
 + Social Media Integration: Link to your social media profiles and consider embedding your Instagram feed or Facebook reviews.